wduquette/mazegen/mazegen-book/src/api/image.md

 new image object is a Molt command called *name*; the command provides access to the newly created image, which will have the given width and height in pixels.
 Returns the *name*.

+The image will initially be full of transparent pixels: `#000000.00`.

 ```tcl
 $ image myimage 32 32
 myimage